 It is important to note that with these benefits, it is the employer that benefits the burden of record-keeping.
 There are no guidelines for a waiting period or payment amount, but it should be noted that the payment should not exceed actual expenses paid.
 The employer should keep records of the policies they implement for payment, such as how much is to be paid and which employees receive payments, as well as dates that payments are made.
 The burden of record-keeping is that of the business, so deductibility depends on the records kept.
 These plans do not have to be uniform among all employees, which means that not every employee needs to receive home adaptation costs.
 The deadline for payments for 2020 expenses is December 31, so if your business is looking to assist employees, now is the time to act.

 If you have questions on payments to employees due to the changing environment of business, we are here to help.
-Please contact Anna Lautenbach at Walkner Condon Tax Services to set up your consultation.
+Feel free to reach out to us via email here.